 Throughout the life of a Volkswagen vehicle, the company works hard to implement recycling programs to help with sustainability.
 While the vehicle is in use, the company can recondition broken or used parts and components to preserve resources.
 When the vehicle reaches the end of its life, there are take-back and recovery programs that can help the company recycle 85 percent of the vehicle.

-These plans and accomplishments are just part of manufacturer’s ongoing efforts to make more hybrid innovations with environmentally friendly practices.
+These plans and accomplishments are just part of this manufacturer’s ongoing efforts to make more hybrid innovations with environmentally friendly practices.
 Interested in learning more about other VW technologies?
 Start by taking a closer look at 4MOTION® AWD.